ymerejsasnak/inahouse/README.md

 TO DO NEXT!

--work on dialogue trees
+-work on dialogue trees (more random options at end of if branches) -start adding random(ish?) actions
+(and stat changes for both of above)

--code interactions between char stats and items -implement actions (char alone, char + item, char + char)
+-code interactions between char and items
+-implement actions (char alone, char + item, char + char)

 -implement scenes